oleksandrgalamutko/mastersvp-privacy/index.md

 Last updated: March 2026

-Master Voyage Planner ("the App") respects your privacy.
+Master VP ("the App") respects your privacy.
 The application is designed to operate primarily on your device and does not collect personal data from users.

 1. Data Collection

-Master Voyage Planner does not collect, store, or transmit personal information, analytics data, or usage data to the developer or any third parties.
+Master VP does not collect, store, or transmit personal information, analytics data, or usage data to the developer or any third parties.

 The App does not track users and does not use advertising identifiers.